jkpr/advent-of-code-2020/README.md

 [16f]: https://numpy.org/doc/stable/reference/routines.char.html

-## Original, standard Python approach
+## Day 16, standard Python approach

 At first, I used ranges to represent the rule.
 So for example, `class: 1-3 or 5-7` becomes